oat-im/pulsenet-udp/CPP-MANUAL.md

 if (!result) return result.error(); // Propagate Error
 ```

-Don’t like it?
+Don't like it?
 Go back to Java.

 ---